oscar-system/oscar-website/events/meetings/2025-09/exercises.md

 For a given integer `n` there is a function that find the largest exponent $e$ s.th. `n = a^e`.
 Write s.th. similar for polynomials.

+#### Calling into GAP

+You can call any GAP function from OSCAR and vice versa.
+Have a look at the README and manual of [GAP.jl](https://github.com/oscar-system/GAP.jl).

+- Locate an interesting package on <https://www.gap-system.org/packages/>
+  and try loading it in Julia (via GAP's `LoadPackage` command).
+- Look at its manual and try to replicate some of the examples there in Julia
+- Pick some kind of object defined by the package or GAP which is not yet covered in OSCAR, and create a little Julia wrapper struct encapsulating these objects and providing a Julia-ish / OSCAR-ish interface to them.

 ### Introduction to version control with Git and GitHub